triestpa/Open-Cryptochat/README.md

 Cool, now we have a real-time messaging application.
 Before adding end-to-end encryption, it's important to have a basic understanding of how asymmetric encryption works.

-#### Symetric Encryption & Trust
+####  Symetric Encryption & One Way Functions

 Let's say we're trading secret numbers.
 We're sending the numbers through a third party, but we don't want the third party to know which number we are exchanging.

-In order to accomplish this, we'll have to exchange a shared secret first - let's use `5`.
+In order to accomplish this, we'll have to exchange a shared secret first - let's use `7`.
+We'll use modular arithmetic in order to transform an encrypted input into an decrypted output.
+We can write this as a simple equation -

+`x modulo 7 = y`

-We'll use modular arithmetic in order to transform an input number into an output.
-We can write this as simple equation, `x modulo s = y`, where `x` is the exposed (encrypted) message, `s` is the shared secret key (`5`), and `y` is the unencrypted result.
+We'll treat `x` as the exposed (encrypted) message and `y` is the unencrypted result.

-If one of us wants to exchange the number `2`, they can send `12` as a message since `12 modulo 5 = 2` (5 goes into 12 twice, leaving 2 remaining).
-We both share the secret key (`5`), so we'll both know that `2` was the exchanged number.
+If one of us wants to exchange the number `2`, we could send `16` as a message since `16 modulo 7 = 2` (7 goes into 16 twice, leaving 2 remaining).
+We both know the secret key (`7`), so we'll both know that `2` was the exchanged number.

-The true exchanged number (`2`), is effectively hidden from anyone listening in the middle, since the only message passed between us was `12`.
-If someone is able to retrieve both the unencrypted result (`12`) and the encrypted value (`2`), they would still not know the value of the secret key.
-In this example, `12 modulo 10` is also equal to `2`, so an interceptor could not know for certain whether the secret key is `5` or `10`, and therefore could not dependably decrypt future messages.
+The exchanged number (`2`), is effectively hidden from anyone listening in the middle since the only message passed between us was `16`.
+If someone is able to retrieve both the unencrypted result (`16`) and the encrypted value (`2`), they would still not know the value of the secret key.
+In this example, `16 modulo 14` is also equal to `2`, so an interceptor could not know for certain whether the secret key is `7` or `14`, and therefore could not dependably decipher the next message.

-Modulo is thus considered a "one-way" function, since it cannot be trivially reversed.
+Modulo is thus considered a "one-way" function since it cannot be trivially reversed.

 Modern encryption algorithms are, to vastly simplify and generalize, very complex applications of this general principle.
-Through the use of large prime numbers (prime factorization is computationally expensive), long private keys, and multiple rounds of cipher transformations, these algorithms will take a very inconvenient amount a time (often over 1 million years) to crack.
+Through the use of large prime numbers, modular exponentiation, long private keys, and multiple rounds of cipher transformations, these algorithms generally take a very inconvenient amount a time (1+ million years) to crack.

 > Quantum computers could, theoretically, crack these ciphers more quickly.
 You can read more about this [here](https://www.infoworld.com/article/3040991/security/mits-new-5-atom-quantum-computer-could-make-todays-encryption-obsolete.html).
 This technology is still in its infancy, so we probably don't need to worry about encrypted data being compromised in this manner just yet.

-The above example assumes that both parties were able to exchange a secret (in this case `5`) ahead of time.
-This is called *symmetric encryption*, since the same secret key is used for both encrypting and decrypting the message.
+The above example assumes that both parties were able to exchange a secret (in this case `7`) ahead of time.
+This is called *symmetric encryption* since the same secret key is used for both encrypting and decrypting the message.
 On the internet, however, this is often not a viable option - we need a way to send encrypted messages without requiring offline coordination to decide on a shared secret.
 This is where asymmetric encryption comes into play.

-#### Asymmetric Encryption & Public Key Cryptography
+#### Public Key Cryptography

 In contrast to symmetric encryption, asymmetric encryption uses pairs of keys (one public, one private) instead of a single shared secret - *public keys* are for encrypting data, and *private keys* are for decrypting data.